irods/irods/manual.rst

     The specification of the controls on procedures applied to records in a collection.
 Management policies lead to required Metadata, leading to iRODS Rules to generate and verify this Metadata.

 :Metadata:
     Metadata is data about data.
-In iRODS metadata includes system and user-defined attributes associated with a Data-Object, Collection, Resource, etc, stored in the iCAT database.
-To implement a persistent archives, preservation policies require approximately 200 metadata attributes.
+In iRODS, metadata can include system or user-defined attributes associated with a Data-Object, Collection, Resource, etc., stored in the iCAT database.
+The metadata stored in the iCAT database are in the form of AVUs (attribute-value-unit tuples).

 :Metadata Harvesting:
     Extraction of Metadata from a remote information resource and addition to metadata catalog, e.g. iCAT.